EranOfek/AstroPack/matlab/doc/autogen/class_functions_md/db.DbRecord.md

     Similar to struct, but based on dynamicprops class
     Used by DbQuery with select and insert SQL operations.

+### Functions List

+    DbRecord - Constructor DbRecord()          - Create new empty record object DbRecord(DbQuery)   - Create object linked to specified query
+    Equal - Compare two records, return true if equal addProp - Add new property with value delete -
+    getFieldNames - Get list of field names, properties ending with '_' are excluded getStruct - Return new struct with field values Field names ending with '_' are ignored loadFile - Load specified file to property @Todo - not implemented yet loadStruct - Load all struct fields to properties unitTest - DbRecord.unitTest

 ### DbRecord

 Constructor DbRecord()          - Create new empty record object DbRecord(DbQuery)   - Create object linked to specified query